colons/instant-coverage/README.md

 ### Use the provided optional test mixins

-Instant Coverage provides a number of optional test mixins that you may find useful.
-Look in `instant_coverage/optional.py` for details.
-To use them, do something like this:
+By default, Instant Coverage will make sure none of your views raise unhandled exceptions and all of them return status codes between 200 and 399.
+There's a good chance at least some of the provided [optional mixins][optional] will be appropriate for your website, so be sure to have a look through them and see what strikes your fancy.
+Use them like this:

 ```python
 from instant_coverage import InstantCoverageMixin, optional